yussan/simply-docs/README.md

 # simply-docs
-Make documentations more simple for everyone.
+Make documentations more simple for everyone, with no bullshit.